Migrating from Tunnel Proxy to Per-App TunnelVMware Workspace ONE UEM 1905 and later

 - Click Save.

-Disabling App Tunnel Mode effectively transitions the apps to use Per-App Tunnel the next time the end-user relaunches the app.
+Deactivating App Tunnel Mode effectively transitions the apps to use Per-App Tunnel the next time the end-user relaunches the app.
 However, the Tunnel Proxy still runs as part of the VMware Tunnel Edge Service on Unified Access Gateway.

-Disabling Tunnel Proxy on Unified Access Gateway
+Deactivating Tunnel Proxy on Unified Access Gateway

-When you disable the Tunnel Proxy configuration in the Workspace ONE UEM Console, it does not automatically shut down the Tunnel Proxy component on Unified Access Gateway until you restart the VMware Tunnel edge service.
+When you deactivate the Tunnel Proxy configuration in the Workspace ONE UEM Console, it does not automatically shut down the Tunnel Proxy component on Unified Access Gateway until you restart the VMware Tunnel edge service.

 You can force a restart of the Tunnel edge service using one of the following options: